KFKB: Acquisition by the Farmers and Bankers Life Insurance Company

 On February 20, 1931, the Farmers and Bankers Life Insurance Company was authorized to take over station operations, and the call sign was changed to KFBI on May 1, 1931.
 In 1932, studios were moved to Abilene, Kansas, although the transmitter site remained in Milford.
 Shortly after this remote studios were established in Salina, Kansas, on the second floor of the Fox-Watson Theatre.
-ABC News commentator Paul Harvey was hired to be "station manager" for these studios - a significant career move for the then-teenager.
+ABC Radio Networks commentator Paul Harvey was hired to be "station manager" for these studios - a significant career move for the then-teenager.

 In early 1940, KFBI relocated both its transmitter site in Milford and its studios in Abilene to Wichita.

 In early 1940, KFBI relocated both its transmitter site and studios to Wichita.
 This move included the installation of a directional antenna with a strong null to the west, to be used at night, which eliminated the limitation that had previously restricted KFBI's hours of operation due to the need to protect KNX's nighttime signal.
 On March 29, 1941, as part of the implementation of the North American Regional Broadcasting Agreement, stations on 1050 kHz, including KFBI, moved to 1070 kHz.

 KIRL and KFDI

 In 1958 Hollywood actors Mary Pickford and Charles "Buddy" Rogers bought the station for $450,000.
 Early in her career Pickford was known as the "Girl With the Golden Curls", and the call letters were changed to the phonetically similar KIRL in 1960.
 Two years later KIRL was sold to Bernice L. and F. F. (Mike) Lynch for $400,000.
 At the time, KIRL was operating on 1070 kHz with 10 kilowatt daytime signal and 1 kilowatt night power.
 After the Federal Bureau of Investigation objected to the station returning to "KFBI", the Lynches renamed the station to KFDI.

 In 1964, Mike ("'Ol Mike") Oatman became KFDI's program director and on-air personality.
-Soon thereafter, Oatman and Mike Lynch became co-owners of Great Empire Broadcasting Inc., ultimately the parent company of KFDI AM and FM radio.
+Soon thereafter, Oatman and Mike Lynch became co-owners of Great Empire Broadcasting Inc., ultimately the parent company of KFDI and KFDI-FM.
 KFDI became the flagship station of Great Empire Broadcasting Inc. KFDI, airing country-western music, was the dominant radio station in the Wichita metro-area market, until the rise of rock'n'roll eroded its market share.
-By 1976, KFDI was being edged out by Wichita rock stations KLEO-AM and (to a lesser extent) KEYN-FM in the under-35 age group.
-However KFDI (in the combined ratings of KFDI-FM and especially KFDI-AM) remained dominant with the area's over-35 listeners.
+By 1976, KFDI was being edged out by Wichita rock stations KLEO and (to a lesser extent) KEYN-FM in the under-35 age group.
+However the combined ratings of the KFDI stations remained dominant with the area's over-35 listeners.

 In 1999, Great Empire Broadcasting (including KFDI) was sold to the Journal Broadcast Group, but KFDI kept its news, weather, and country-western music formats.
-On August 30, 1999, KFDI-AM changed to a classic country format, moving current and recurrent music to KFDI-FM.
+On August 30, 1999, KFDI AM changed to a classic country format, moving current and recurrent music to KFDI-FM.